The Valley Gardens, Harrogate, is a 17-acre English Heritage Grade II listed garden in regal Low Harrogate, next to the Pinewoods woodlands.

 - paddling pool (seasonal)

-- games in parks including tennis, pitch and putt and crazy golf
+- games in the valley gardens including tennis, pitch and putt and crazy golf

-- Magnesia Well cafe selling light refreshments - winter opening hours 8.30am-4pm (subject to change)
+- Magnesia Well cafe selling light refreshments - opening times vary.
+For more information please call 01423 525149

 - children's boating pool